 The Bank conducts regular loan review through the ROC, with the support of the RMO.
 The Bank examines its exposures, credit risk ratios, provisions and customer segments.
 The Bank's unique customer identification and unique group identification methodology enables it to aggregate credit exposures by customer or group of borrowers.
-Aggregate exposures of at least \$\mathbb{P}\$100.0 million are put on a special monitoring.
+Aggregate exposures of at least one hundred million are placed on special monitoring.